ShootingStar91/Javachess/README.md

 + Fully playable chess against human
 + Also against computer
   + Not an intelligent opponent yet, chooses random moves, but it's still proper chess
+  + There are rare occasions when playing against AI where the game announces stalemate even though it is checkmate.
+However checkmate is often correctly recognized.
+This is to be fixed to the last version.
 + Save games
 + Rewatch games

 __Important:__
 + When saving a game, do not press enter in the dialog.
 Instead, click the OK-button with your mouse.
 Sometimes the application crashes if you press enter.
 This might be a bug of JavaFX interacting badly with the UI of OS, because [similar errors are reported on the web](https://stackoverflow.com/questions/18512654/jvm-crashes-on-pressing-press-enter-key-in-a-textfield)